Rajpratik71/Mininet-wiki/Download.md

 Once you've completed the [Walkthrough](Walkthrough), you should have a clear idea for what Mininet is and what you might use it for.
 If you are interested in OpenFlow and Software-Defined Networking, you will want to complete the [OpenFlow tutorial](http://www.openflow.org/wk/index.php/OpenFlow_Tutorial) as well.
 Good luck, and have fun!

-Option 2: Native Mininet Installation on Ubuntu 11.10
+Option 2 on *Ubuntu 11.10 only*: Native Mininet installation
 ------------------------------------------------------

 If you want to install natively on Ubuntu 11.10 (or 10.04 LTS) the basic technique is: